usnistgov/ccu_validation_scoring/README.md

 This package contains the tools to validate and score the TA1 evaluation tasks: ND (norm discovery), ED (emotion detection), VD (valence diarization), AD (arousal diarization), CD (change detection) and scoring tools for the Hidden Norms (NDMAP).
 Please refer to the CCU Evaluation Plan for more information about CCU, the evaluation tasks, and the file formats.

 This README file describes the reference annotation validation tool, system output validation tool, scoring tool, reference statistics computing tool and random submission generation tool.
-For the README of OpenCCU, please click and read [this](OpenCCU_README.md) document.
+OpenCCU evaluation uses a subset of these tools and has its own [README](OpenCCU_README.md).

- - Reference Validation Tool: confirms that a reference annotation set follows the LDC CCU annotation package directory structure.
+ - Reference Validation Tool: confirms that a reference annotation set follows the LDC (Linguistic Data Consortium) CCU annotation package directory structure.
  - System Output Validation Tool: confirms that a submission of system output follows the rules set in the CCU Evaluation Plan.
  - Scoring Tool: scores a system output submission against a reference with a scoring index file.
  - Reference Statistics Computing Tool: computes basic statistics on the reference data for the ND or ED task.